-Baking soda is a common household item that can be used for many different purposes, including cleaning and baking.
-Surprisingly, it’s also a popular, cost-effective way to raise the pH and alkalinity levels in pool water.
+Baking soda is a common household item used for many different purposes, including cleaning and baking.
+Surprisingly, it’s also a popular, cost-effective way to raise pool water’s pH and alkalinity levels.

-The primary reason pool owners choose to use baking soda over commercial chemicals is because it’s a natural product that won’t harm swimmers or the environment.
+Pool owners choose to use baking soda over commercial chemicals because it’s a natural product that won’t harm swimmers or the environment.
 It’s also very effective at raising pH and alkalinity levels.
-This helps with stability and clarity, and it also prevents staining and scale buildup.
+This helps with stability and clarity and prevents staining and scale buildup.

 While baking soda is an excellent way to raise the pH and alkalinity of your pool water on a budget, it’s important to keep in mind that it can only do so much.
 If your pH and alkalinity levels are very low, you may need to use a commercial chemical product in addition to baking soda.

 Can you use regular baking soda in your pool?